Sillte/figpptx/README.md

 ### Requirements

 * Python 3.6+ (My environment is  3.8.2.)
-    - In some recent python versions, ``comtypes`` does not work correctly, so this library also fails.
-See  https://github.com/enthought/comtypes/issues/202
 * Microsoft PowerPoint (My environment is Microsoft PowerPoint 2016)
 * See ``requirements.txt``.